Accredited by the Commission on Dental Accreditation

 A grade of 75% or better is required in all DNT___ series courses for progression in the program and graduation with an A.A.S Dental Hygiene degree.

 - AAS degrees are primarily intended to prepare students for immediate employment; however, transfer opportunities exist in some areas.
 If you plan to pursue a four-year degree program, see the department chair or faculty advisor as soon as possible.

-- Non-Citizens of the United States must have permanent residence status (green card) to obtain a Dental Hygiene license in New York State.
+- Non-Citizens of the United States must have permanent residence status (green card) to be licensed to practice Dental Hygiene in New York State.

 - An individual who has charges pending or has ever been convicted of a felony or misdemeanor and /or has been found guilty of professional misconduct or negligence may not be eligible to be licensed in New York State.
 These matters should be discussed with the Office of Professions before applying.

 - Applicants should be aware that a criminal background check and drug screening will be required as part of the Admissions's requirement.

 - Each incoming student in the Dental Hygiene Program must purchase his/her own dental instruments.
 The cost for this "dental kit" is approximately $2,400.00.

 - The kit must be purchased during the first week of each Fall semester (approximately $1,600.00 in the freshman year and $800.00 in the senior year) through the department.